World Trade Center (film): Critical response

 On Rotten Tomatoes the film holds an approval rating of 66% based on 234 reviews, and an average rating of 6.70/10.
 The website's critics consensus states: "As a visually stunning tribute to lives lost in tragedy, World Trade Center succeeds unequivocally, and it is more politically muted than many of Stone's other works."
 On Metacritic, the film has a weighted average score of 66 out of 100, based on 40 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-The producers met with all relevant September 11 victims groups, before production began, to inform them of the intent.
+The producers met with all relevant September 11 victims groups before production began to inform them of the intent.
 After its release, they, the NYPD, and the FDNY were very pleased with it.
 Former mayor Rudy Giuliani, former Governor George Pataki, and then-Fire Commissioner Nicholas Scoppetta, as well as representatives from the NY Port Authority, were at the premiere of the film at the Ziegfeld Theatre in Manhattan.

 Home media

-The film was released on DVD and HD DVD on December 12, 2006, and on Blu-ray on June 3, 2008.
+The film was released on DVD and HD DVD and Blu-Ray on December 12, 2006.
+A 4k Blu-ray was released by Shout!
+Factory on August 12, 2025.